-- Seinfeld Is Unfunny: Thirty years ago, when the fantasy industry was in its infancy, The Sword Of Shannara was hailed as a worthy successor to Tolkien's epic.
+- Seinfeld Is Unfunny: Nearly 40 years ago, when the fantasy industry was in its infancy, The Sword Of Shannara was hailed as a worthy successor to Tolkien's epic.
 Now the prevalence of the tropes in it can make it seem rather cliché.

 The Elfstones Of Shannara

 - Fridge Logic: Allanon didn't need Wil at all, only the Elfstones.
 True, the stones can only work for someone to whom they'd been freely given, but since Allanon was the one who gave them to Shea in the first place, and from Shea to Wil, why couldn't Wil just give them to Allanon and then have him present them to any fullblooded elf who could use them safely and leave Wil to continue his studies?

 - Growing the Beard: As mentioned on the main page, Elfstones is often seen as the point when the series as a whole grew the beard.